 If the issue is about your home or rent contact Connect first, they will deal with it.
 If you are not satisfied with Connect's response contact CVCLT, and we will investigate.

 There is a formal complaints policy, setting out how complaints are handled.
-Contact Connect to obtain a copy.
-Our contact details are on page 3.
+Contact Connect to obtain a copy using the contact details on page 3.